psu13/mutable-hakyll/posts/measurement.md

 z_+ = {1 \over \sqrt{2}} (x_+ + x_-)
 $$

-The Born rule then tells us that measuring the $z$-spin of a $x$-up particle will get you
+The Born rule then tells us that measuring the $z$-spin of an $x$-up particle will get you
 $z$-up half the time and $z$-down half the time.
 Similarly, measuring the $x$-spin of a
 $z$-up particle will get you $x$-up half the time and $x$-down half the time.